 The lesson learned is ensuring I put my work on a relevant and appropriate footing, as opposed to looking for so called mainstream validation that in spite of its best intention still renders Black perspectives invisible.
 The assessors of my article understandably did a great job in identifying its weaknesses.

 The main one being attempting to distil my thesis into an article, as opposed to locating my position in criminology in the right context.
 So I decided to scrap the original brief and tell my truth.
 The result meant the article was no longer appropriate for the original journal submission as it was too generic, which is fine but it wasn’t appropriate for where my work needs to be located.

-I also realised that I got caught up in the post viva moment and REF requirement without thinking things through.
+I also realised that I got caught up in the post viva moment and REF (Research Excellence Framework) requirement without thinking things through.
 However, the assessor’s comments pushed me to consult scholars involved in race and crime here in the UK and abroad, to seek their council.

 They agreed with my analysis and were critical of me having a stance such as looking for mainstream approval.
 In essence I’ve come of age.
 My expertise is consistent with any scholar who writes extensively from their own context, albeit serial murder, terrorism, etc.

 In my case it’s race and crime, with specific reference to Black men.
 Essentially I’m growing and establishing my own identity as a criminologist much the same as everyone else.
 I would love to have articles published in many journals but if the audience and impact limits the profile of the kind of work I’m passionate about, then its better I don’t publish.